Spider-Man 2: Marketing

+Theatrical

+In March 2024, Sony announced that all of their live-action Spider-Man films will be re-released in theaters as part of Columbia Pictures' 100th anniversary celebration.
+Spider-Man 2 was re-released on April 22, 2024.

+In June 2025, it was announced that Sony, in collaboration with Fathom Events, would be re-releasing the Sam Raimi Spider-Man trilogy in theaters.
+This also marks the first theatrical release of the film's extended cut, Spider-Man 2.1, which was re-released on September 27, 2025, and was then followed by an encore screening on October 4, 2025.

 Home media

-The film was initially released on DVD and VHS on November 30, 2004 in United States, in Australia on November 17, and in the UK on November 26.
-The DVD was available in both anamorphic widescreen and Pan-and-scan "fullscreen", as well as a Superbit edition and in a box-set with the first film.
-The film was also the first Sony Pictures movie released in the US under the Sony Pictures Home Entertainment banner, and one of the final titles released outside of North America under the Columbia TriStar Home Entertainment name.
+The film was initially released on DVD and VHS on November 30, 2004, in the United States, in Australia on November 17, and in the United Kingdom on November 26.
+The DVD was available in both anamorphic widescreen and pan-and-scan "fullscreen", as well as a Superbit edition and in a box-set with the first film.
+The film was also the first Sony Pictures movie released in the United States under the Sony Pictures Home Entertainment banner, and one of the final major titles released outside of North America under the Columbia TriStar Home Entertainment name.
 There was also a collector's DVD gift set including a reprint of The Amazing Spider-Man #50.
+For the DVD release, this two-disc set features numerous bonus features, including audio commentaries, behind-the-scenes featurettes, a trivia track with facts displayed throughout the movie, traiĺers for Hitch and other films, a music video, Web-i-sodes, galleries and bloopers.
 The DVD release sold 11,604,597 units and grossed $174,260,344 in the United States.
 The film was also released on Sony's proprietary Universal Media Disc (UMD) format in 2005, with 1 million UMD copies of the film sold in the United States as part of a PlayStation Portable (PSP) bundle.
 The film received a novelization written by Peter David.
 The film was released on Blu-ray in October 2007 as a part of the Spider-Man: The High Definition Trilogy box set.
 It was also released separately on Blu-ray in November 2010 as well as the previous film as part of Sony's Blu-ray Essentials Collection including both the theatrical release and the 2.1 extended cut.
 All three films were re-released on Blu-ray as part of the Spider-Man: Origins set in 2017.
+Raimi's Spider-Man trilogy was released on Disney+ on April 21, 2023.